Efficiency Resources and Tips

 70-80% of a typical home's natural gas use is for heating.
 Use your energy dollars wisely with these tips:

-- If you have an old heating system, consider replacing it with a high efficiency system.
+If you have an old heating system, consider replacing it with a high efficiency system.
 By upgrading you could save 15 to 24% on heating costs.
-Plus, you could save on initial costs with our Heating System Rebate Program.

 Turn down your thermostat

-The easiet and most economical way to cut energy costs is to adjust your thermostat.
+The easiest and most economical way to cut energy costs is to adjust your thermostat.

 Turning down water heater setting